01 of 08

 Terraces Taking Over

 The pedestrianization of the Gay Village strip of Ste.
-Catherine Street in the summer has been a blessing for terrace-lovers, with over 50 "terrasses" to burden you with choice, such as Le Saloon, one of my top gay village restaurant picks.Continue to 7 of 9 below.
+Catherine Street in the summer has been a blessing for terrace-lovers, with over 50 "terrasses" to burden you with choice, such as Le Saloon.Continue to 6 of 8 below.

 Behind Every Terrace Is a Restaurant